lansingcodes/slide/README.md

   requests back to the `main` branch.

-- Add your name (and optional email and website) to the [contributors.md](contributors.md) in `package.json`.
+- Add your name (and optional email and website) to the [contributors.md](contributors.md) file.
 We want people to know you're helping out!

 - If adding a new feature, first create an issue by following the instructions in the [Issue Reporting Guidelines](#issue-reporting-guidelines).